 Are you trying to clean up your beauty routine?
-Find out which shampoo ingredients to avoid can be tough, but I’m here to help with a list of troublemakers as well as safer options for your hair.
+Find out which shampoo ingredients to avoid can be tough, but I'm here to help with a list of chemicals to avoid in shampoo as well as safer options for your hair.

 Years ago, I had no idea what kind of things were in my shampoo!
 Looking at the ingredient labels now, I am shocked at what I used to use on my hair and whole body.
 Plus, think about the effect of some of those ingredients on the environment.